lusan23/chinese-dict/README.md

 ## Learning C Through Project

-This project serves as a practical learning exercise for C programming.
-By building a functional application, you'll have the opportunity to apply your C programming skills in a real-world context, further enhancing your proficiency in the language.
+This project serves as a practical learning exercise for C programming, so you might find many beginner in the source code, but im working on it!

 ## How to Use